"April 15, 2010 (Toronto) -- Nearly 71% of people with early relapsing-remitting

 Medical Editor: John P. Cunha, DO, FACOEP

-Rebif (interferon beta-1a) Injection is used to treat relapsing multiple sclerosis (MS).
-This medication will not cure MS; it will only decrease the frequency of relapse symptoms.
-It is made from human proteins.
-Common side effects include pain, swelling, or redness at the injection site.
-Flu-like symptoms such as headache, fatigue, fever, chills, and muscle aches may occur when you first start this medication.
+Rebif (interferon beta-1a) Injection is made from human proteins and is used to treat relapsing multiple sclerosis (MS).
+Rebif will not cure MS; it will only decrease the frequency of relapse symptoms.
+Common side effects of Rebif include pain, swelling, or redness at the injection site.
+Flu-like symptoms such as headache, dizziness, fatigue, fever, chills, stomach pain, runny or stuffy nose, and muscle aches may occur when you first start Rebif.
 These symptoms usually improve or go away after a few months of continued use.
 Some patients using interferon medications become depressed or have suicidal thoughts.
 Tell your doctor immediately if this occurs.

 The recommended dosage of Rebif is 22 mcg to 44 mcg injected subcutaneously three times per week.
 Rebif is intended for use under the supervision of a physician.
 Patients may self-inject only after proper training.
 Rebif may interact with other drugs.
 Tell your doctor all medications and supplements you take.
 Talk to your doctor about how to drink alcohol safely while using this medication.
 Rebif should not be used during pregnancy.
 Talk to your doctor if you are pregnant or think you might become pregnant during treatment.
 Consult your doctor before breastfeeding.